zimuzo18/alx-system_engineering-devops/0x00-shell_basics/README.md

- script to print working directory
+ script to print working directory this script displays content lists of current directory